What is a “slot loading” design in Heim joints?

 High-load mechanical advantages

-The loader slot design is optimized for applications where the joint is subjected to massive, consistent pressure.
+The loader slot design in slot-loading Heim joints is optimized for applications where the joint is subjected to massive, consistent pressure.

 • Material Integrity: Because the housing isn’t swaged (crushed) over the ball, we can use higher-carbon steels like AISI 1045 or 4140.
 According to AISI data, these materials provide the high surface hardness needed to prevent the ball from “imprinting” on the race under load.